timmywil/jquery.minlight/README.md

 	// The basic skeleton for a lightbox
 	// Don"t use a data-* attribute to set this (that's just ugly)
 	skeleton: "<div><a href='#' class='lightbox-close' data-bypass>X</a></div>"
-	// onOpen, onClose cannot be extended with data-*, so they are included in defaults
+	// onOpen, onClose, willOpen, willClose cannot be extended with data-*, so they are included in defaults
-	// they can be passed on creation or changed with the `option` method };
+	// they can be passed on creation or changed with the `option` method
+	// they can also be bound on the element as "minlightopen", "minlightclose", "minlightwillopen", "minlightwillclose" };
 ```